rhr/ivy/doc/source/using.rst

 You can remove leaf nodes with the ``drop_tips`` function.
 Note that this function returns a *new* tree.
 The old tree is not modified.
-This function takes a list of tip labels.
+This function takes a list of tip labels as input.

 .. sourcecode:: ipython